Back to: LINQ Tutorial For Beginners and Professionals

 Example to Understand LINQ Cast Method in C#:

-In the following example, the source sequence contains 3 elements and all these three elements are of type integer.
+In the following example, the source sequence contains 3 elements, all of which are type integers.
 So, all these elements are cast into integers.
-So, while casting using the Cast method, we need to specify the type to which we want to cast.
+So, while casting using the Cast method, we need to specify the type we want to cast.

 using System.Linq; using System.Collections.Generic; using System; using System.Collections; namespace ConversionOperators { class Program { public static void Main() { ArrayList list = new ArrayList { 10, 20, 30 }; IEnumerable<int> result = list.Cast<int>(); foreach (int i in result) { Console.WriteLine(i); } Console.ReadKey(); } } }